cherkavi/cheat-sheet/docker.md

 Environment=HTTP_PROXY=http://1.1.1.1:111
 Environment=HTTPS_PROXY=http://1.1.1.1:111
 ```
-* if all previous options not working ( due permission ) :
+* if all previous options not working ( due permission ) or you need to execute (apt install, wget, curl, ... ):
   * change Docker file with additional lines
   ```Dockerfile
   ARG rsync_proxy